in28minutes/getting-started-in-5-steps/README.md

 		- ${basedir}/src/test

 ### Step 2 : Import a Maven project
-  - We will this example - https://github.com/in28minutes/SpringMvcStepByStep
+  - We will create a simple Spring Boot project
-  - Run basic maven commands
+  - We will import it and run basic maven commands
-    - mvn tomcat7:run

 ### Step 3 : Basic Maven Commands
  - mvn --version